How we earn our money

 Hallesche offers a dedicated solution for international professionals with temporary residence in Germany: the Hi.Germany concept.

 Unlike Hallesche’s standard private health insurance tariffs, Hi.Germany has a simplified structure designed for fixed-term stays of up to 5 years.
-It is especially relevant for expats who need private health insurance for visa or temporary residence permit purposes.
+It is especially relevant for expats who need private health insurance to meet German Schengen insurance visa requirements or temporary residence permit requirements.

 Hi.Germany is designed for international professionals who plan to live in Germany temporarily and need a private health insurance solution that fits visa and residence permit requirements.